AmaLS367/InvoiceFlowBot/README.md

 ## Features

-- **OCR Processing**: Automatic extraction of invoice data using Mindee API
+- **OCR Processing**: Automatic extraction of invoice data using Mindee API.
+The OCR layer is built on a provider abstraction, allowing for easy integration of additional OCR providers in the future.
 - **Multiple Format Support**: Handles PDF files and images (JPEG, PNG, HEIC, HEIF, WebP)
 - **Interactive Editing**: Edit invoice header fields and line items via Telegram interface
 - **Data Storage**: Save processed invoices to SQLite database